 Call Our Buford, GA Dental Office

-Contact Dr. Alla Brown and her team at (678) 359-4707 to schedule a future dental appointment.
+Contact Dr. Alla Brown, Dr. Amanda Newberry, and their team at (678) 359-4707 to schedule a future dental appointment.
 You may also request a consultation online.
 We are passionate about the health and safety of our patients.